Tempe Historical Society’s Lunch Talks

 Tempe History Museum, 809 E Southern Avenue

 Admission is free, with coffee and light refreshments provided.

 Wednesday, Oct.
 10 at 11:30 am: Father and Son with Kyle Mitchell

 Kyle Mitchell is a Diné (Navajo) Native American.
-He grew up on the reservation with his grandparents, where he learned the family’s work ethic along with oral tradition every day.
+While taking a Mythology course at South Mountain Community College, with Liz Warren, he was introduced to the storytelling community.
 Now he shares oral traditions through stories that are contemporary and informative.
 Kyle is currently the American Indian Outreach Coordinator and adjunct faculty member of the Storytelling Institute at South Mountain Community College.